Systemic lupus erythematosus

 • Direct immunofluorescence

-• Lupus band test: band-shaped granular, IgG, C3, (but also IgM and IgA) - deposits on the basement membrane (also in non lesional, unexposed skin).
+• Lupus band test: banded granular, IgG, C3, (but also IgM and IgA)- deposits at the basement membrane (also in non-lesional, unexposed skin).

 1. Light testing